 These develop from cells which cover the outer part of the ovary.
 There are different types.
 For example, serous cystadenomas fill with a thin fluid and mucinous cystadenomas fill with a thick mucous-type fluid.
 These types of cysts are often attached to an ovary by a stalk rather than growing within the ovary itself.
 Some grow very large.
 They are usually benign but some are cancerous.

-Many women who have endometriosis develop one or more cysts on their ovaries.
-Endometriosis is a condition where endometrial tissue (the tissue that lines the womb (uterus)) is found outside the uterus.
+Many women who have endometriosis develop one or more ovarian cysts.
+Endometriosis is a condition where endometrial tissue - the tissue that lines the womb (uterus) - is found outside the uterus.
 It sometimes forms cysts which fill with blood.
-The old blood within these cysts looks like chocolate and so these cysts are sometimes called chocolate cysts.
+The old blood within these cysts looks like chocolate, and so these cysts are sometimes called chocolate cysts.
 They are benign.
 See the separate leaflet called Endometriosis for more information.

 Polycystic ovary syndrome (PCOS)

 Polycystic means many cysts.
-If you have PCOS you develop many tiny benign cysts in your ovaries.
+Women with PCOS can develop many tiny benign ovarian cysts.
 The cysts develop due to a problem with ovulation, caused by an hormonal imbalance.
 PCOS is associated with period problems, reduced fertility, hair growth, obesity, and acne.
 See the separate leaflet called Polycystic Ovary Syndrome for more detail on PCOS.

 There are also other rare types of ovarian cysts.
 There are also various types of benign ovarian tumours which are solid and not cystic (do not have fluid in the middle).